 Welcome!
 A patchwork intro.

 If you’re here, you’ve already found my blog – hi there!
 I’m trying to consolidate my social media presences under the one username, partly to craft a consistent presence online, and partly so I don’t have to remember multiple usernames!
-If you’re looking for me anywhere in particular, you can find me on Facebook, Instagram, and TikTok, all with the username TamaraReads.
-You can also find me on Twitter (TamaraReads74), and on LibraryThing and Goodreads with the username TamaraReadsBooks.
+If you’re looking for me anywhere in particular, you can find me on Facebook, Instagram, TikTok, and TheStoryGraph all with the username TamaraReads.
+You can also find me on Twitter (TamaraReads74), and on LibraryThing with the username TamaraReadsBooks.

 This site captures numerous phases of my life, from a classroom teacher, to a PLANE enthusiast (the acronym, not the mode of transportation), to teacher librarian in training and my current dream role of NSW Premier’s Reading Challenge Officer.
 Whilst this blog sometimes refers to experiences that I may have that are related to my professional life, all ideas and opinions expressed are my own, and I don’t speak for my employer on this platform.